Wandalen/wTools/module/core/data_fmt/docs/architecture.md

 `TreeFormatter` renders `TreeNode< T >` directly using method-level generics rather than relying on `TableShapedView`.
 Its `format()` and `format_aligned()` methods accept `&TreeNode< T >` where `T : Display`, producing box-drawing output with configurable symbols and indentation.

-The `TableShapedFormatter` trait is deprecated (since 0.1.0).
+The `TableShapedFormatter` trait was removed in v0.3.0.
 The `Format` trait is the canonical interface for all formatters.
-See `docs/trait/002_table_shaped_formatter.md` for migration guidance.

 All formatters support both `format()` (returns `String`) and `write_to()` (writes to any `io::Write`).